sisinflab-swot/cowl/docs/api/io/crud.rst

 Each ontology document is associated to a :class:`CowlEditor` instance, which you can retrieve by calling :func:`CowlManager::cowl_manager_get_editor()`.
-Other than allowing ontology editing, :class:`CowlEditor` stores and provides access to syntactical details that are not relevant to logic, such as XML prefixes, import IRIs and anonymous individual identifiers.
+Access to syntactical details that are not relevant to logic, such as XML prefixes, import IRIs and anonymous individual identifiers is provided by a :class:`CowlSymTable` instance retrievable by calling :func:`CowlEditor::cowl_editor_get_sym_table()`.

 .. doxygenstruct:: CowlEditor
+.. doxygenstruct:: CowlSymTable

 .. _writing: